-The Investment Result Gross of Policyholder Participation amounts to 6.3 CHF millions in the traditional and to 28.1 CHF millions in the unit-linked business.
-The investment income of both business lines is in line with the expectation and reflects the improved current market situation in comparison to YE 2016, particularly in the equity market and for the EUR Bond Portfolio.
+The Investment Result Gross of Policyholder Participation amounts to 1.9 CHF millions for the traditional and to -38.4 CHF millions for the unit-linked business.
+The investment income of both business lines was below PY and lower than expected because of the negative performance of the capital markets in 2018.